muzaheed57/knights/README.markdown

  * `a`: Attack once.
 Selected character attacks the target using whatever weapon is equipped.
  * `e`: Engage.
 Selected character engages the target until one of them is dead.
  * `h`: Heal (or help).
 Selected charater gives the target whatever medical attention they can.
- * `g`: Glance.
-Selected character glances in a direction.
  * `l`: Loot.
 Search a corpse or container for any objects.

 In addition, there are more advanced commands: